wandertext/wandertext/docs/components-by-route.md

 # Components by Route

-This document describes takes the Wandertext routes with the Figma designs and imagines the component/route tree.
+This document describes the Wandertext routes with the Figma designs and imagines the component/route tree.

 * application route: